-At Prism Family Law, we can provide an adult Change of Name Deed for a fixed fee of £50.00 inclusive of VAT with the guarantee of acceptance by others so that if any issues are raised any additional alterations or amendments are undertaken at no additional cost to you.
+At Prism Family Law, we can provide an adult Change of Name Deed for a fixed fee of £90.00 (£75.00 with VAT at £15.00) with the guarantee of acceptance by others so that if any issues are raised then any additional alterations or amendments are undertaken at no additional cost to you.
 Copies can also be provided should they be required to be sent to more than one organisation at a time to assist.

-To change the name of a child under the age of 18 (a minor) then you will need:
+To change the name of a child under the age of 18 then you will need:

 - A Court Order